Skip to content

 What shifted on the India side while Canada was tightening T1135

-**Section 148 reopening.** Finance Act 2024 cut the window to 3 years for small cases, 5 years for escaped income above ₹50L.
+** reopening.** Finance (No.2) Act 2024 cut the window to 3 years 3 months for small cases, 5 years 3 months for escaped income above ₹50L.
 The 10-year window is gone.
-This is net positive for Canada NRIs — fewer old returns can be reopened.
+This is net positive for Canada s, fewer old returns can be reopened.

-**Section 151A faceless rule.** Telangana HC and Supreme Court (2024-25): Section 148 notices bypassing the faceless scheme are void.
+** faceless rule.** Telangana HC and Supreme Court (2024-25): notices bypassing the faceless scheme are void.
 Check any open notice you have.

-**Budget 2024 LTCG.** 12.5% flat without indexation on NRI property sales from 23 July 2024.
+**Budget 2024 .** 12.5% flat without on property sales from 23 July 2024.
+NRIs are not eligible for the resident-only 20%-with-indexation carve-out.
 Canadian NRIs selling ancestral property in India are hit by this on the full gain.

 Canada side: CRA is watching more closely

-Canada Revenue Agency doubled the non-reporting penalty for foreign assets to CAD 25,000 in 2024.
-CRS (Common Reporting Standard) data-sharing with India now covers account balances, interest, dividends, and gross proceeds from asset sales.
+Canada Revenue Agency's gross-negligence penalty for unreported foreign assets under ITA s.163(2.4) is the greater of CAD 24,000 or 5% of the cost amount of the unreported property — confirmed in 's 2024 administrative position.
+(Common Reporting Standard) data-sharing with India now covers account balances, interest, dividends, and gross proceeds from asset sales.

-For Canada NRIs, this means T1135 filings need to accurately disclose Indian bank accounts, Indian mutual fund holdings, and Indian stock portfolios.
-The threshold for T1135 filing kicks in at CAD 100,000 aggregate foreign property — and most Canada NRIs with any Indian real estate cross that instantly.
+For Canada s, this means T1135 filings need to accurately disclose Indian bank accounts, Indian mutual fund holdings, and Indian stock portfolios.
+The threshold for T1135 filing kicks in at CAD 100,000 aggregate foreign property, and most Canada NRIs with any Indian real estate cross that instantly.

 The India-Canada combined filing strategy

-4. **If you're selling Indian property**, Form 13 Section 197 first.
-Budget 2024 means the buyer will withhold 12.5% on the full sale price otherwise, and Canadian LTCG is calculated on the Canadian dollar value, so exchange rate matters.
+4. **If you're selling Indian property**, first.
+Budget 2024 means the buyer will withhold 12.5% on the full sale price otherwise, and Canadian is calculated on the Canadian dollar value, so exchange rate matters.

 Country guides mentioned